-The Trustees are responsible for keeping adequate accounting records that are sufficient to show and explain the charitable company and group's transactions and disclose with reasonable accuracy at any time the financial position of the charitable company and group and enable them to ensure that the financial statements comply with the Companies Act 2006, Charities Act 2011, the Charities and Trustee Investment (Scotland Act) 2005, the Charities Accounts (Scotland) Regulations 2006 (as amended) and the Trust Deed.
-The Trustees are also responsible for safeguarding the assets of the charity and hence for taking reasonable steps for the prevention and detection of fraud and other irregularities.
+The Trustees are responsible for keeping adequate accounting records that are sufficient to show and explain the charitable company and group's transactions and disclose with reasonable accuracy at any time the financial position of the company and enable them to ensure that the financial statements comply with the Companies Act 2006.
+They are also responsible for safeguarding the assets of the charitable company and hence for taking reasonable steps for the prevention and detection of fraud and other irregularities.